Once in Royal David's City: Tune and modern usage

 Henry John Gauntlett was organist at a number of London churches, including St Olave's in Tooley Street, Southwark from 1827 to 1846, Christ Church Greyfriars and Union Chapel, Islington from 1852 to 1861.
 He edited many hymnbooks and wrote more than a thousand hymn tunes, although his setting of "Once in Royal David's City" to the tune of "Irby" is his most famous.

 Since 1919, the Festival of Nine Lessons and Carols at the King's College Chapel, Cambridge has begun its Christmas Eve service, with Dr Arthur Henry Mann's arrangement of "Once in Royal David's City" as the processional hymn.
 Mann was organist at King's between 1876 and 1929.

 In Mann's arrangement, the first verse is sung by a boy chorister of the college's choir as a solo.
 The second verse is sung by the choir, and the congregation joins in the third verse.
 Excluding the first verse, the hymn is accompanied by the organ.

 In The English Carol, Erik Routley notes that Mann's unaccompanied arrangement of Gauntlett's original hymn changes the character of the work into one which emphasises the acoustic space of the chapel: "with subtle art that arrangement turns the homely children's hymn into a processional of immense spaciousness."

 According to the tradition of the King's College Choir, the soloist of this hymn is usually chosen right before the performance, when the choirmaster decides whose voice is the strongest on the day, prior to the start of the broadcast.
+The final verse is often accompanied by a soprano descant, most commonly the version written by David Willcocks and first published in Carols for Choirs 2.

 This carol was the first recording that the King's College Choir under Boris Ord made for EMI in 1948.